 Be sure to insure your belongings

-After deciding on your new home, there is a need to protect yourself from financial implications of unforeseen incidents.
+After deciding on your new home, you need to protect yourself from the financial implications of unforeseen incidents.
 Your landlord may have an insurance policy on the building, but when it comes to your personal effects, it is your responsibility to get insurance coverage.

-You might say that your new home is situated in one of the safest neighbourhoods around, and you do not need insurance.
-But, if disaster such as a fire or storm strikes your home, the landlord’s insurance plan would only cover for the building repairs.
+You might say that your new home is in one of the safest neighborhoods, and you do not need insurance.
+But, if a disaster such as a fire or a storm strikes your home, the landlord’s insurance plan would only cover the building repairs.
 If you want coverage for your possessions, you’ll need an insurance policy that covers you as a tenant.

-Live Happy.
-SMS HAPPY to 22865 and we will call you back to take your enquiry on L-HAPPy.
-You may also contact our team on (01) 2800 700, 2800 701 or 08129997070, to find out more about L-HAPPy and other insurance policies in our offerings.
+Live Happily.
+SMS HAPPY to 22865, and we will call you back to take your inquiry on L-HAPPy.
+You may also contact our team on (01) 2800 700, 2800 701, or 08129997070, to find out more about L-HAPPy and other insurance policies in our offerings.
 Send an email to for more details on L-HAPPy.